nsaqui4c/CSS_learn/README.md

 	}

-sticky:
+sticky: viewport and parent

-	* combination of fixed and relative
+	* combination of fixed and absolute
 	* element will remain fixed wrt viewport if we scroll

 	{